What Can You Build

 Research this codebase.
 I need to understand the auth flow and how sessions work.

-The agent read through the code, traced the call paths, and built a knowledge base entry.
+The agent read through the code, traced the call paths, and wrote a spec.
 Not just a summary — structured documentation with code references, decision rationale it inferred from comments, and a diagram of the session lifecycle.

 Three weeks later, we needed to modify the session middleware.
 Asked the agent about it.
 Answer in seconds, with the exact file paths and the context we'd forgotten.

-Knowledge bases persist.
-Build them once, use them across conversations.
+Memory persists.
+Build context once, use it across conversations.

-Try it: @scout Research this codebase.
+Try it: @sage Research this codebase.
 Focus on [the part you're confused about].

 Coordinate a Team